GuillaumeCandela/GuillaumeCandela.github.io/_projects/5_project.md

 **Humanities Questions:**
 - How can computational transcription unlock the lived experiences of enslaved Indigenous and African descent people whose voices survive only in colonial Paraguayan manuscripts?
-- What ethical and methodological frameworks ensure that descendant and local communities benefit directly from renewed access to these archives?
+- What technical and methodological foundations are needed to eventually enable descendant and local communities to access and benefit from these archives?

 **AI Research Questions:**
 - How transferable are existing HTR models trained on 16th–17th-century Spanish sources to distinct regional hands, materials, and archival conditions?